Channels

 }'

-This endpoint returns an ID that you can later use to reconfigure or delete the notification channel using PATCH
+This endpoint returns an ID that you can later use to reconfigure or delete the notification channel using PATCH or DELETE

 requests.